 Most states allow at least one of these items to be used as financial responsibility:

 - A surety bond issued by any authorized surety company.

 - A State Motor Vehicle Department bond secured by real estate equity of a set amount (for example, Ohio requires at least $60,000, same for New Mexico, California requires $35,000).

 - A State Motor Vehicle Department certificate for money or government bonds for a set amount on deposit with the State Treasurer (usually has a lesser amount required).

 - A certificate of proof of financial responsibility signed by an insurance agent on a form prescribed by your state’s Motor Vehicle Department.

 Not all states allow for bonds for car insurance.
-Typically, it is used to show proof of financial responsibility and meet the insurance requirements of the state.
-A bond would not be recommended to cover you when working at a dealership.
-You would need to be covered under a business policy or commercial auto policy.
+Typically, it is used to show proof of financial responsibility and meet the state’s insurance requirements.
+A bond is not recommended to cover you when working at a dealership.
+You must be covered under a business or commercial auto policy.

 It is doubtful this is what you need to cover your car and the vehicles you drive at work.
-If you need auto insurance for your personal car and for vehicles you test drive or do work on at the dealership you should speak with your insurance company to see what they suggest.
-You can check with the dealerships as well to see if you have been added to their business policy and if that covers you sufficiently.
+If you need auto insurance for your personal car and vehicles you test drive or work on at the dealership, you should speak with your insurance company to see what they suggest.
+You can also check with the dealerships to see if you have been added to their business policy and if that covers you sufficiently.